Church Clothes 4

 Church Clothes 4 is a 2022 mixtape from Christian hip hop artist Lecrae, released on November 4 through his own label Reach Records.
 It constitutes the final installment of his Church Clothes mixtape series begun in 2012.
 It includes featured appearances from Andy Mineo, PJ Morton, A.I. the Anomaly, Jon Keith, nobigdyl., WHATUPRG, and Jordan L’Oreal.
 Two singles were released from the mixtape — "Spread the Opps", on August 5, 2022, and "Fear Not", on October 26, 2022.
+A deluxe edition of the album, Church Clothes 4: Dry Clean Only, was released February 24, 2023.

 Background and recording

 Lecrae released the first installment of his mixtape series, Church Clothes, in the summer of 2012.
 Hosted by DJ Don Cannon, it was intended to exemplify Lecrae's authenticity to both hip hop and his Christian faith.
 Within 48 hours of its release for free on Datpiff.com, the mixtape was downloaded over 100,000 times.
 Two more mixtapes followed in subsequent years: Church Clothes 2 in 2013 and Church Clothes 3 in 2016.
 Lecrae's tenth studio album, Restoration (2020), was announced to be possibly his last studio endeavor, but Lecrae held out the possibility of future mixtapes.
 He told Rapzilla in 2020 that “...I'll probably do some mixtapes, but I don't know if I'm making another full-featured album.
 It's a younger generation right now man, so you know, I feel like I may give them another Church Clothes and close a chapter out."
 In 2021, he and labelmate 1K Phew released the collaborative album No Church in a While.
 In January 2022, he announced Church Clothes 4.
 On August 4, 2022, a press release from Reach Records stated that Church Clothes 4 was forthcoming and that it would close out the Church Clothes series.
 "We did Vol 1, 2, and 3, only right that we keep the legacy with Vol.4.
 Church Clothes 4 is the last one though!"
 On September 29, 2022, Lecrae stated in an interview that the previously hinted at J. Cole feature did not materialize.